Restaurant Brands: Taco Bell

 Rumours of Taco Bell being introduced to the New Zealand market by Restaurant Brands began to surface in 2011.
 In 2013, Restaurant Brands hinted at the possibility of further expanding and introducing Taco Bell to New Zealand, saying it could be achieved within the next year or two.
-Speculations resurfaced in 2015 when a Taco Bell-branded sign appeared on a Ponsonby Road storefront.
+Speculations resurfaced in 2015 when a Taco Bell-branded sign appeared on a Ponsonby Road storefront, later revealed to be a hoax.

-Speculation of Restaurant Brands acquiring the New Zealand Taco Bell rights has risen after the announcement that the Auckland-based company had acquired a Hawaii-based fast food operator of the Taco Bell brand, among others, that operates in Hawaii, Guam, and Saipan.
+Speculation of Restaurant Brands acquiring the New Zealand Taco Bell rights has risen after the announcement in 2017 that the Auckland-based company had acquired a Hawaii-based fast food operator of the Taco Bell brand, among others, that operates in Hawaii, Guam, and Saipan.
 The company stated that the acquisition was not a prerequisite for acquiring the New Zealand rights, but rather a move that would give Restaurant Brands greater insight into the inner-workings of the brand.

-It was reported on 18 April 2018 that Restaurant Brands had acquired the New Zealand franchise rights for the Taco Bell fast food brand, and is planning to open their first store in New Zealand in the "not too distant future."
-Chief Executive Russel Creedy reported that the company, based on sales at its Taco Bell stores in Australia and Hawaii, would open a store soon.
-Creedy stated, in December 2017, that a trial store could be operational by the New Year.
-Radio New Zealand reported that the first store could be open by 2020.
+It was reported in April 2018 that Restaurant Brands had acquired the New Zealand franchise rights for Taco Bell.
 Taco Bell opened its first New Zealand store, in New Lynn, Auckland on 12 November 2019, with a second store opening on Shortland Street in Auckland CBD on June 16 2020.